Admitted Students Portal

-We hope you will join the Class of 2021 Facebook Group.
+We hope you will join the Class of 2021 Facebook group.
 We set it up especially for you and your fellow admitted students.
 It should be a great way to connect with some of your future classmates before you get to law school.
-The group will be created in early January, so check back soon for updates.
+It's a closed group, and only members of the admitted class will be allowed to join.

 We also encourage you to become a fan of the KU Law Facebook page, to consider following us on Twitter and Instagram, and to become a regular reader of the KU Law Blog.
 We use these outlets to share school news, photos, student blogs and more.

 Ready to join the Class of 2021?
 Please submit your seat deposit using our online response form.

 It is your duty to notify the Office of Admissions if there are any changes in the answers you submitted on your application, specifically any character and fitness issues.

 Character & Fitness Disclosure Requirement

 On the application for admission, KU Law requires applicants to disclose information related to the character and fitness necessary to practice law, including criminal conduct.
 (See Question 11 on the application for admission for the full scope of the question.)